 The average teen spends up to 9 hours per day on social media platforms.

 In general, social media affects adolescent girls more than boys.
-Girls tend to be socialized more to compare themselves to others (especially other girls), and thus develop their identities based on the “results” of the comparisons.
+Girls tend to be socialized more to compare themselves to others (especially other girls) and thus develop their identities based on the “results” of the comparisons.
 But no teenager is immune.
-Social media websites, such as Facebook, Twitter, or Instagram, can have tremendous impact on teenagers’ health and wellbeing.
+Social media websites, such as Facebook, Twitter, or Instagram, can have a tremendous impact on teenagers’ health and well-being.

 Over the past few years, social media use has increased significantly, which directly connects to the increase in the number of youth using smartphones.
 Yet social media use has not been the only significant increase.
 Unfortunately, suicide rates amongst adolescents and teens have also risen significantly (33% increase).
 Again, while these studies may not show causation, there are some very strong correlations here.